Skip to content

 There are also relationships I want to disclose because the book has been operating in the epistemic-honesty register and the disclosure architecture should match.
 CI Web Group does not just operate as a standalone agency.
 It operates inside an ecosystem of adjacent companies where I hold structural roles — board seats, small equity positions, sustained collaborative relationships with the founders — and where CI Web Group provides the operational delivery layer of marketing, websites, or both.

 I sit on the board of OnePath.AI, a company in the trades-industry technology space founded by Utku Kaynar, with Lynn Wise as its primary investor.
+Lynn is also the CEO of Contractor in Charge.
 I hold a small equity position in OnePath.AI.
 CI Web Group does the marketing for OnePath.AI.
 Utku, Lynn, and I have a strategic collaborative relationship that goes beyond the marketing engagement — we are operating in the same ecosystem, on adjacent problems, with overlapping investor and operator networks.

 I sit on the board of Trade Rated, a company founded by Paul Wiese.
 Paul holds the trademark on the tagline “Built By The Trades,” which is the brand identity Trade Rated operates under.
-The company has a portfolio of nine apps in production.
-I hold a small equity position in Trade Rated and its nine apps.
-CI Web Group provides the websites for Trade Rated.
-Paul and I together provide the strategic insights that shape the company’s direction.
+The company has a portfolio of ten apps in production.
+I hold a small equity position in Trade Rated and its ten apps.
+CI Web Group built all ten of the websites behind those apps.
+Paul and I together provide the strategic insights that shape the company’s direction, and the collaboration runs well past the two of us — our teams build the strategic plans and the technology side by side, which is the part of this partnership I would point to if someone asked me what the ecosystem in this chapter actually looks like on a working Tuesday.

 Paul Wiese is also a CI Web Group client through the company he founded called Doorserve Pro, which was recently acquired by Guild Garage.
 Paul appears later in this book as one of the named operator voices in the coalition chapter, and the relationship architecture between Paul and me — founder of Doorserve Pro, founder of Trade Rated, holder of the Built By The Trades trademark, my client, my collaborator, my fellow board figure — is more layered than the coalition-chapter quote alone would suggest.
 I am disclosing that here because it is the kind of structural relationship most CEO memoirs would handle vaguely or not at all, and I would rather be direct about it.
 Paul is not just a like-minded peer.
 Paul is structurally inside my ecosystem at four distinct layers, and the book is more honest with the architecture on the page than with the architecture hidden.